-REVISED POLICY PARENT PARTICIPATION IN TITLE I PROGRAMS
+PARENT AND FAMILY MEMBER PARTICIPATION IN TITLE I PROGRAMS

-Reference: 20 USC 6318, Elementary and Secondary Education Act of 1965 34 C.F.R.
+20 U.S.C.
+6318 et seq.
+34 C.F.R.
 Part 200 et seq.

-In accordance with the requirement of Section 1118 of Title I programs supported by Title I funds must be designed and implemented in consultation with parents of the students being served.
+In accordance with the requirements of Federal law, programs supported by Title I funds must be planned and implemented in meaningful consultation with parents and family members of the students being served.